MathGueff/mathgueff/README.md

 ###

 <p align="left">
-  👨‍🎓 Undergraduate in Multiplatform Software Development (2024–2026). <br>
+  👨‍🎓 Pursuing a degree in Multiplatform Software Development at Fatec Votorantim (2024-2026) <br>
-  📚 Studying programming since 2021 <br>
+  📚 Programming since 2021 <br>
-  🚀 Seeking an internship opportunity to apply and expand my knowledge. <br>
+  🚀 Looking for an internship to improve my skills, apply my knowledge and contribute to the team. <br>
-  👨‍💻 Currently focused on Angular (Front-end) and Java (Back-end) <br>
+  👨‍💻 Currently studying Angular (Front-end) and Java (Back-end) <br>
   💻🐶 Passionate about technology and my dog! <br><br>
   And of course, committed to continuous learning to deliver the best result and keep improving
 </p>